DTSCDev/BUOM_App-main/SFM_PAGE_BASED_MIGRATION_GUIDE.md

-# SFM Page-Based Code Migration Guide
+# SFM Page-Based Code Migration Guide for MAIN APP Files

-## New SFM Code Structure
+## New SFM Code Structure for MAIN APP Files

 Each page now has its own SFM flow with dedicated code ranges: